icann/rst-test-specs/README.md

 ## Building the specification

-The simplest way to build the specification is to run `docker compose up spec` (you obviously need Docker).
+The simplest way to build the specification is to run `docker compose run spec` (you obviously need Docker).
 The first run will take a while as it needs to build the image, but it will be quite fast after that.